Zero-inflated Beta distribution regression modeling: The dataset

-We consider percent cover for species within two plant families: the Crassulaceae and the Restionaceae in the Cape Floristic Region (CFR).
-The Crassulaceae found here are typically perennial succulents that contribute to the CFR’s diversity of succulent flora (\cite{born_greater_2006}).
-The Crassulaceae are arid adapted plants; we would expect them to inhabit drier and warmer microhabitats within the CFR, likely in sites protected by regular fire.
+We consider percent cover for species within two plant families: Crassulaceae and Restionaceae in the Cape Floristic Region (CFR).
+The Crassulaceae found here are typically perennial succulents that contribute to the CFR’s diversity of succulent flora \citep{born_greater_2006}.
+They are arid adapted plants; we would expect them to inhabit drier and warmer microhabitats within the CFR, likely in sites protected by fire.
 The Restionaceae are evergreen reed-like plants that are an iconic component of the CFR.
-They are found in a wide range of habitats across the nutrient poor soils of the CFR (\cite{linder_african_2001}).
+They are found in a wide range of habitats across the nutrient poor soils of the CFR \citep{linder_african_2001}.

-Our data were collected between 2010 and 2011 from plots concentrated in two regions of South Africa: 61 plots in the Cape Point section of Table Mountain National Park and 119 plots in Baviaanskloof Mega-Reserve.
-Following the relevé, each 10 x 5 m was sampled for its floristic composition (\cite{ellenberg_community_1974}), using continuous estimates of cover.
-Histograms of the observed percent covers are presented in Fig. \ref{fig:pct_cover_hist}.
+Our data were collected between 2010 and 2011 from plots concentrated in two regions of South Africa: 61 plots in the Cape Point section of Table Mountain National Park and 119 plots in the Baviaanskloof Mega-Reserve (Fig. \ref{fig:CFR_map}).
+Following the relevé method \citep{ellenberg_community_1974}, a well-established inventory protocol used to classify vegetation and inventory species \citep[e.g][]{schaminee2009vegetation, dengler2011global}, each 10 x 5 m plot was sampled for its floristic composition using observations of percent cover.
+Histograms of the observed percents are presented in Fig. \ref{fig:pct_cover_hist}.
 49\% of the observations for Crassulaceae and 31\% of observations for Restionaceae are $0$, arguing for our proposed introduction of zero-inflation.